Boric Acid - Overview, Structure, Preparation, Uses, FAQs

 Poisoning by Boric acid

 Chronic or acute poisoning from this substance is possible.
 The effects of acute boric acid poisoning are similar to those of roach-killing powders.
 When ingested in large quantities, boric acid can cause serious damage to many areas of the body.
-It may take several weeks for the damage to the oesophagus and stomach to resolve after swallowing boric acid.
+It may take several weeks for the damage to the esophagus and stomach to resolve after swallowing boric acid.
 Death may result from complications that manifest months after the initial diagnosis.

 Also read -